Deep Brain Reorienting (DBR) Trauma Therapist in Tucson

 Are you wondering whether healing from trauma is possible?
 Have you tried therapy before but it didn’t work?
 Do you feel like you’re a hopeless case?
 Are you carrying so much internal pain that you can’t figure out where to start?
 If so, we’ll likely be a good match.
 Keep reading to see if you’d like to embark on your healing journey together.

 Let me introduce myself.
-I’m Rachel Lohrman and I’m a neuroscience-informed licensed psychotherapist in Tucson.
-I specialize in the use of Deep Brain Reorienting and Trauma Model Therapy to treat of trauma and dissociation through.
+I’m Rachel Lohrman and I’m a neuroscience-informed, licensed professional counselor in Tucson.
+As a trauma therapist, I specialize in the use of Deep Brain Reorienting and Trauma Model Therapy.
 I believe in the power of a strong relationship between therapist and client and that healing happens in the context of that relationship.
 I show up in counseling as my authentic self and work hard to get to know you on the same level and attune in a deeply personal way.
 I hope to provide you an experience of feeling known and seen.
 Sometimes we’ll laugh together and talk about nothing, sometimes we’ll do some really tough trauma work.

 Certified Personality Disorder Treatment Provider (C-PD)